 Letter Grades Definitions Quality Points

 А 90 - 100% = Excellent 4

 В 80 - 89% = Above Average 3

 С 70 - 79% = Average 2

 D 60 - 69% = Below Average 1

 F 59% and Below = Failing 0

 W Withdrawn Not Computed

 Р Passing Not Computed

-ı Incomplete Not Computed
+I Incomplete Not Computed

 Т Transfer Credit Not Computed

 FR Repeat Not Computed

 AU Audit Not Computed

 WF Withdrawal failing Not Computed

 Grade point average (GPA) is determined by dividing total quality points earned by total hours earned.
 GPA is calculated each quarter for all hours attempted at the school - transfer credit and quality points earned at other schools are not counted toward cumulative GPA at ATA.
 Course completion percentages will be affected by failure to resolve "I's" and "F's".
 Grades of W, will also affect course completion percentages.
 Grades of "T" and "P" are not calculated in the student's grade point average, however they are counted toward the course completion percentages.
 All grades of A, B, C, D, F, W, P, T and I are included in the quantitative satisfactory progress measurement calculations.
-The grade of AU is not included in the quantitative satisfactory progress measurement calculations.